TAR Course: 4th Class

 9. Software (for electronic document review)

-So no, you do not have to be a full-time specialist, like the members of my TREC e-Discovery team, to successfully use our method of AI-enhanced review.
-This is especially true when you work with vendors like Kroll, Catalyst and others that have teams of special consultants to guide you.
+So no, you do not have to be a full-time specialist, like the members of my TREC e-Discovery team were, to successfully use our method of AI-enhanced review.
+This is especially true when you work with top vendors that have teams of special consultants to guide you.
 You just have to pick your vendors wisely.

 predictive_coding_6-9